Skip to main content

 The Saturation Model a Paradigm Shift in Prostate Safety

-The historical apprehension surrounding testosterone therapy and risk was rooted in a simplified, linear model of androgen activity.
+The historical apprehension surrounding testosterone therapy and prostate cancer risk was rooted in a simplified, linear model of androgen activity.
 The observation that androgen deprivation therapy causes regression of advanced prostate cancer led to the logical, yet incomplete, conclusion that higher testosterone levels must fuel cancer growth.
 Decades of subsequent research have challenged this dogma, leading to the development of the Prostate Saturation Model.
 This model provides a more sophisticated framework for understanding androgen biology in prostatic tissue.

-The core tenet of the is that the androgen receptors within the prostate have a finite capacity.
+The core tenet of the saturation model is that the androgen receptors within the prostate have a finite capacity.
 Once these receptors are saturated with testosterone, additional increases in serum testosterone levels do not produce a corresponding increase in androgenic effect within the prostate tissue.

 For most men, this saturation point is reached at relatively low testosterone concentrations.
 This explains why, in a hypogonadal man, restoring testosterone to a normal physiologic range may cause a small, initial rise in Prostate-Specific Antigen (PSA), as the previously deprived androgen receptors are reactivated.
 Once saturation is achieved, however, further increases within or even beyond the normal range have little to no additional stimulatory effect on prostate tissue, benign or malignant.